lakchchayam/Lakchchayam/README.md

 ### Hi there 👋 I'm Lakchchayam Divya Khare student of Computer Science.
 Working as a Research Scientist at Universite de Sherbrooke, Canada under the supervision of Prof.Daniel Chamberland Tremblay.
-Our Project involves Systematic Analysis of the Business Environment : Big Data, Text Mining and Artificial intelligence.
-The project, built as a proof of concept (PoC), aims specifically at creating a data pipeline to support timely business analysis and decision based on artificial intelligence and text mining

 - 🔭 I’m currently working on Data Science Projects
 - 📫 How to reach me: Lakchchayam.khare@gmail.com